Langfjordhamn

-Langfjordhamn is a village in Loppa Municipality in Troms og Finnmark county, Norway.
+Langfjordhamn is a village in Loppa Municipality in Finnmark county, Norway.
 The village is located at the end of the Langfjorden, about 10 km southeast of the village of Sør-Tverrfjord.
 The village is very isolated with no road access, only boat access.
 The village on the shore of a fjord surrounded by mountains, with two large glaciers to the east and the west: Øksfjordjøkelen and Langfjordjøkelen.